 Artist: Juliette Brocal is an animation student & illustrator from France who likes to draw seaside places, folk stuff and people playing music.

-Resources: Rosalind Franklin is one of the inspiring scientists featured in Born Curious: 20 Girls Who Grew Up To Be Awesome Scientists for ages 6 to 10, and Women in Science: 50 Fearless Pioneers Who Changed The World for ages 9 and up.
+Resources: Young readers can now learn about Rosalind Franklin in the first picture book biography starring her, Rosalind Franklin (Little People, BIG DREAMS).
+She is one of the inspiring scientists featured in Born Curious: 20 Girls Who Grew Up To Be Awesome Scientists for ages 6 to 10, and Women in Science: 50 Fearless Pioneers Who Changed The World for ages 9 and up.
 Adult readers can learn more about her in the biography Rosalind Franklin: The Dark Lady of DNA.
 There is also an excellent NOVA episode about her, DNA: Secret of Photo 51.

 Mae C. Jemison is an American engineer, physician and NASA astronaut.
 She became the first African American woman to travel in space when she went into orbit aboard the Space Shuttle Endeavour on September 12, 1992.
 She resigned from NASA in 1993 to found a company researching the application of technology to daily life.
 She has appeared on television several times, including as an actress in an episode of Star Trek: The Next Generation.
 She is a dancer and holds nine honorary doctorates in science, engineering, letters, and the humanities.
 She is the current principal of the 100 Year Starship organization.

 Artist: Karina Perez is a Mexican American Illustrator/Designer.
 She’s always interested in exploring storytelling through design and color to visually communicate the love and acceptance she receives from those around her.